 6. Shahid Khan – Fulham ($12 billion)

 Pakistani-American billionaire Shahid Khan is one of the most prominent figures in the world of sports and business.
-In addition to owning the Fulham football team in the Premier League, Khan also owns the Jacksonville Jaguars football team in the NFL and All Elite Wrestling (AEW), a wrestling organization that is growing and attracting attention in the sports entertainment world.
-His presence in many sports fields not only reflects his passion but also proves Khan's strategic vision in developing sports teams and organizing tournaments.
+In addition to owning Fulham in the Premier League, Khan also owns the Jacksonville Jaguars in the NFL and All Elite Wrestling (AEW), a wrestling organization that is rapidly growing and gaining attention in the sports entertainment world.
+His presence in multiple sports sectors not only reflects his passion but also demonstrates Khan's strategic vision in developing sports teams and organizing tournaments.

 7. Stan Kroenke – Arsenal ($7.8 billion)

-Stan Kroenke, an American billionaire and owner of Arsenal, is one of the most prominent sports investors with an estimated fortune of $7.8 billion.
-In addition to owning Arsenal, Kroenke is also the owner of many other sports teams, including the Colorado Rapids (MLS), Los Angeles Rams (NFL), Denver Nuggets (NBA), and Colorado Avalanche (NHL).
-The diversity of his sports portfolio reflects not only his passion for different sports but also his strategic vision in investing and developing top sports teams in the US and Europe.
+Stan Kroenke, an American billionaire and the owner of Arsenal, is one of the most influential sports investors, with an estimated fortune of $7.8 billion.
+In addition to owning Arsenal, Kroenke also owns many other sports teams, including the Colorado Rapids (MLS), Los Angeles Rams (NFL), Denver Nuggets (NBA), and Colorado Avalanche (NHL).
+The diversity of his sports portfolio reflects not only his deep passion for various sports but also his strategic vision for investing in and developing top sports teams in the US and Europe.

-Not only successful in the sports field, Kroenke is also one of the largest landowners in the US and Canada, with an area of up to 1.5 million acres.
-His real estate investments have helped him build a strong financial empire, contributing to his huge fortune.
-In addition, Kroenke is married to Ann Walton Kroenke, the heiress of Walmart, which further strengthens his financial foundation.
-The combination of smart investments in sports and real estate has helped Kroenke maintain a strong position in the billionaire world and in diverse business fields.
+Not only is it successful in the sports industry, but Kroenke is also one of the largest landowners in the US and Canada, owning up to 1.5 million acres.
+His real estate investments have enabled him to build a powerful financial empire, further adding to his massive fortune.
+In addition, Kroenke is married to Ann Walton Kroenke, the heiress of Walmart, a fact that further strengthens his financial foundation.
+The combination of smart investments in sports and real estate has helped Kroenke maintain a strong position among the world's billionaires and across various industries.

 8. Nasser Al-Khelaifi – PSG ($7.65 billion)

 Qatari billionaire Nasser Al-Khelaifi once set his sights on turning Paris Saint-Germain (PSG) into a top European powerhouse.
-Despite the club’s huge domestic success and strong international presence, Al-Khelaifi’s dream of winning the UEFA Champions League has yet to materialize.
+Despite the club’s huge domestic success and strong international presence, Al-Khelaifi’s dream of winning the UEFA Champions League remains unfulfilled.
 Under his leadership, PSG has made great strides in attracting the world’s top stars, but the Champions League remains an elusive goal.

 9. Joe Lewis – Tottenham ($7.65 billion)